jaruizes/platform-argo-crossplane/README.md

-Now, we have our control plane cluster ready:
+Now, we have our control plane cluster ready with ArgoCD and Crossplane installed:

 ![step1](doc/pictures/setup_control_plane_cluster.jpg)